-For AD, asthma and PN patients taking an initial 600 mg dose, administer each of the two DUPIXENT 300 mg injections at different injection sites.
+For atopic dermatitis and asthma patients taking an initial 600 mg dose, administer each of the two DUPIXENT 300 mg injections at different injection sites.

-For AD and asthma patients taking an initial 400 mg dose, administer each of the two DUPIXENT 200 mg injections at different injection sites.
+For atopic dermatitis and asthma patients taking an initial 400 mg dose, administer each of the two DUPIXENT 200 mg injections at different injection sites.

-Administer subcutaneous injection into the thigh or abdomen, except for the 5 cm around the navel.
+Administer subcutaneous injection into the thigh or abdomen, except for the 2 inches (5 cm) around the navel.
 The upper arm can also be used if a caregiver administers the injection.